Chimpchi/github_client/README.md

 ## Getting Started

-This stuff is useless to running the project, and only keep here to make it look like actual work has been down
+This stuff is useless to running the project, and only kept here to make it look like actual work has been done.

 This project is a starting point for a Flutter application.